Saint Paul, Minnesota: Airports

 Holman Airfield is across the river from downtown St. Paul.
 Lamprey Lake was there until the Army Corps of Engineers filled it with dredgings starting in the early 1920s.
 Northwest Airlines began initial operations from Holman in 1926.
 During WWII Northwest had a contract to install upgraded radar systems in B-24s, employing 5,000 at the airfield.
 After WWII, Holman Airfield competed with the Speedway Field for the Twin Cities' growing aviation industry and lost out in the end.
 Today, Holman is a reliever airport run by the Metropolitan Airports Commission.
 It is home to Minnesota's Air National Guard and a flight training school and is tailored to local corporate aviation.
 There are three runways, with the Holman Field Administration Building and Riverside Hangar on the National Register of Historic Places.
-The original Northwest Airlines building's historical importance was realized only after demolition commenced.

 For the most part, Saint Paul's aviation needs are served by the Minneapolis–Saint Paul International Airport (MSP), which sits on 2,930 acre in the Fort Snelling Unorganized Territory bordering the city to the southwest.
 MSP serves 17 commercial passenger airlines and is the hub of Delta Air Lines and Sun Country Airlines.